Psychology, Science and the Bible

 Kellemen explains how to live abundantly with life’s losses in the context of God’s healing.
 He breaks down this verse to write in beautiful detail Jesus’ words about peace and taking heart in God’s promises.
 There is hope in Jesus.

 On page 10, Dr. Kellemen includes a very helpful guide to “Biblical Sufferology,” laying out descriptions of how we grieve internally and externally, and process through stages of hurt and stages of healing.
-The remainder of the book is full of explanations of each concept depicted in this guide, offering grace-filled and truthful instructions for readers who are hurting and for those who are wanting to support others well.
+The remainder of the book is full of explanations of each concept depicted in this guide, offering grace-filled and truthful instructions for readers who are hurting and for those who want to support others well.

 I love books that include homework or reflections after each chapter, and this book delivers deep questions for the reader.
 As I read the book, I took the time to answer the questions, and the Lord revealed deeper healing to my past hurts while lovingly displaying recent losses I haven’t yet processed.
 God is so good.